ONW Forensics Invitational NIETOC

 Mechanics: (I'm not going to decide the round on these things by themselves, but they undeniably affect my ability to evaluate it)

 - Signposting - Please do this as much as possible.
 I'm not just talking about giving a roadmap at the start of each speech or which piece of paper you're talking about during the speech, but where on the line-by-line you are and what you're doing (i.e. if you read a turn, call it a turn).
-Tell me where the work you're doing goes and what it's responding to, I won't do it for you.

 - CPs/DAs - I prefer specific solvency and link cards (I'm sure you do, too), but generics are fine provided you do the work.

 - Kritiks - I prefer that there is an alternative, and that it has a text.
 "Reject the Aff." isn't an alternative, it's what I do if I agree with the alternative.
+I don't get real excited about links of omission, so some narrative work will help you here.

 - Performance - I prefer that you identify the function of the ballot as clearly and as early as possible.